A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Introduction

 In sequential experiments, the designs are restricted \emph{adaptively}.
 This means that the function that assigns subject $t$ to the T or C group, is dynamic.
 This \emph{dynamic allocation} can make use of previous assignments, covariates, and/or responses \citep{HuRosenberger2006} and can adapt to any changes to the experiment while it is underway \citep{Chow2008}.
 These adaptations can be highly elaborate, all in an effort to decrease estimator variance and increase experimental power.

-Typical sequential designs adapt the non-sequential designs above to the sequential setting.
-Adapting forced balance can also be accomplished by naively drawing one of the equal-armed $\binom{n}{n/2}$ allocations vectors.
-This is not typically used in practice as there is risk of a nefarious experimenter who, knowing the order of allocations, may choose his subjects to enter in an order that biases the results to his favor. \citet{Efron1971} presents a biased coin (probability not 50\%) design that maintains allocation uncertainty while achieving very near forced-balance.
-To further adapt Fisher's blocking to the sequential setting, the most widely implemented strategy is to \qu{minimize} imbalances within the blocks upon each new subject's entrance.
-The procedure developed by \citet{Pocock1975} involves picking a few arbitrary functions to tailor the imbalances and then using the biased coin to randomize to treatment group.
+Typical sequential designs adapt the non-sequential designs to the sequential setting.
+The problem of unequal arms can be naively solved by forcing balance with BCRD.
+This is not typically used in practice as there is risk of a nefarious experimenter who, knowing the order of allocations, may choose his subjects to enter in an order that biases the results to his favor. \citet{Efron1971} provides a medium design balancing the allocation uncertainty of the Bernoulli trial and the forced balance of BCRD with subject assignments via a biased coin (probability not 50\%).
+An adaptation of Fisher's blocking to the sequential setting is the widely used \emph{minimization} procedure developed by \citet{Pocock1975}.
+This sequential blocking design minimizes imbalances within the blocks upon each new subject's entrance.
+Minimization requires arbitrary functions to tailor the imbalances and then employs a biased coin to randomize assignments.
 Choices of these arbitrary functions are still being investigated \citep{Han2009}.
-Further downsides to this sequential blocking approach are shared with the downsides in the offline setting: the number of blocks grows exponentially with $p$ and the bins of continuous covariates are arbitrarily constructed.
+Sequential blocking shares the downsides of non-sequential blocking: the number of blocks grows exponentially with $p$ and the bins of continuous covariates are arbitrarily constructed.
 The adaptation of non-sequential rerandomization has been explored recently in \citet{Zhou2018}.

-Pairwise matching was adapted to the sequential setting in \citet{Kapelner2014} (henceforth known as KK14) where subjects are both randomized and paired on-the-fly.
-Adapting numerical optimization to the sequential setting has a prolific recent literature.
-Examples can be found in \citet{Bertsimas2019, Bhat2020} but their designs are deterministic which (1) exposes a risk of unbalanced unmeasured covariates and (2) makes the use of a randomization test impossible. \citet{Bertsimas2017} optimize on-the-fly and their allocations are random as they impute values of future subjects' covariates.
+A different approach assumes a linear additive treatment response model allowing for a computation of the proportional variance of the treatment effect estimator.
+This computation is done at each $t$ for either putative assignment T and C. Normalizing these two inverse proportional variances by their sum yields probabilities of assignment to T and C for subject $t$.
+This is the biased coin algorithm of \citet[Equation 4]{Atkinson1982} which combines the balancing concept of \citet{Pocock1975} and the biased coin concept of \citet{Efron1971}. \citet{Wiens2005} extends this approach by considering more general response models that include heteroskedasticity, interactions and misspecification and flips the coin with probability inversely proportional to the resulting mean squared error to provide more robust probabilities for the assignments.